 Your spine is made of 26 bones known as vertebrae (7 cervical, 12 thoracic, 5 lumbar, the sacrum and coccyx).
 Each vertebra is separated by a disc (except the top two neck vertebrae).
 Each disc has a soft, jelly-like center surrounded by a tough outer layer of fibers known as the annulus.
 Discs, bony structures, ligaments and strong muscles stabilize the spine.
-The spinal cord passes through the bony spine.

-The spinal cord is composed of nerves leading to and from the brain.
-It controls and transmits all muscle movement and sensation for the trunk, arms and legs.
+The spinal cord, which is the nerve center of the body, connects the brain to the rest of the body, and passes through the bony spine and usually ends at approximately L1 or L2.
+Beyond that, nerve roots are present in a fluid-filled tube.
+The outer layer of this tube is called the dura.
+At each segment, nerve roots exit/enter the spinal canal on each side (left and right).
 Nerve roots come from the spinal cord and carry electrical impulses to and from muscles, organs and other structures.
-These nerve roots can become pinched or irritated by abnormal conditions.